The Argument for Rawls’s Principles

 Rawls’s official argument is that the parties in the original position would prefer his principles of justice to utilitarianism.
 Since the decision by the parties in the original position is guaranteed to be fair, Rawls maintains, the fact that they favor his principles over utilitarianism is a reason why we should also prefer his principles over utilitarianism.

 The core of Rawls’s case is that the parties will prefer his principles over utilitarianism if they look at the worst possible outcome under each set of rules.
-That is, they should compare social systems by looking at the worst possible lives under them and choose the system with the best worst outcome.
+That is, they should look at the worst possible lives under each set of rules and choose the system with the best worst outcome.
 This is the essence of the so-called maximin rule.

 To make his argument work, he needs to explain why the parties should give that much weight to the worst possible outcome.
 Why shouldn’t they take all of the other outcomes into account too?
-After all, we do not normally make decisions based solely on comparisons between the worst possibilities of the alternative courses of action we are faced with.
+After all, we do not normally make decisions by comparing only the worst possible results of different choices.

 Rawls maintains there are three features of the decision to be made by the parties in the original position that make it rational for them to focus on the worst possible outcome.

 They cannot estimate the probabilities of being in any particular social position.